-As discussions of the idea progressed, Ms. Johnson and her business manager, George Lugg, presented ACP with a number of contractual demands that they characterized as absolutely non-negotiable.
+As discussions of the idea progressed, Ms. Johnson and her business manager, George Lugg, presented ACP with a number of contractual demands.
 These demands stipulated that ACP issue a Land Acknowledgement Statement, that it establish a land rental fund for the Lenape People, and that it make reparations to Indigenous People.
 In addition, Ms. Johnson demanded that the contract must obligate ACP and the University to engage in an unspecified process of “decolonisation.”

 ACP’s role is not now and has never been to take a position for or against the views of any artist it presents or any speaker it invites to campus.
 The mission of ACP, which it has carried out for years to great international acclaim, is not itself to speak, but rather to provide artists with an opportunity, a venue, the technical support, and the freedom to realize their artistic vision, in short, to give artists, such as Ms. Johnson, space to create their work and to be heard, free of censorship or interference.
 For example, if Ms. Johnson felt that making a Land Acknowledgment was important, she had complete freedom to do so within the context of her work, just as the artists who performed “Hatuey” did on the stage of the Kasser Theater in 2018.